01 Getting Started

 The autofit container dynamically resizes depending on the data displayed.

-To display how autofit containers can be used, we have created two columns with the same elements.
-One column contains elements that have been inserted freely, in the other column the elements were inserted into an autofit container.
+We have created two columns with the same elements to display how autofit containers can be used.
+One column contains elements that have been inserted freely, while in the other, the elements were inserted into an autofit container.
 An on-click action was assigned to each of the buttons labeled Hide.
-When the user clicks the button.
-The email field will be hidden.
+When the user clicks the button, the email field will be hidden.

 autofit container example